 Fix 2 – Re-login your Minecraft account

-It’s also suggested you sign out of your Minecraft account and then log back in, as this can refresh the profile’s authentication and connection.
+You can also sign out of your Minecraft account and then log back in to refresh the profile’s authentication and connection.
 If this method doesn’t help either, check out the next one.

 Fix 3 – Flush your DNS and renew your IP